 It can be hard to choose a type of dialysis when you wish you did not have kidney failure.
-My Life, My Dialysis Choice can help.
+My Kidney Life Plan can help.
 Visit this free tool to help match a treatment option with what matters most to you in your life.
 See: Dialysis, Dialyzer, Graft, Fistula, Peritoneal dialysis, Vascular access.

 - Hemoglobin (Hgb)

 The protein in red blood cells that carries oxygen and gives these cells their red color.
 Low levels of Hgb in the blood are a sign of anemia.
 See: Anemia.

 A blood-thinner used during hemodialysis to prevent blood clots.